-- Highlight Unique Historic Landscapes.
-West Sadsbury's historic landscape is uniquely framed by a large Amish population, and the living history of intact rural and agricultural settings.
+- 1.3.D Highlight Unique Historic Landscapes.
+West Sadsbury's historic landscape is uniquely framed by the living history of intact rural and agricultural settings.
 Items that promote the historic landscape can include: - 1.
 The Township should consider participation in the Chester County's Town Tours and Village Walks program, which promotes local history.
 Town Tours and Village Walks is a series of free summer strolls through historic neighborhoods, hamlets, villages, and sites.
 Offered during the summer, participants can explore Chester County's rich heritage and landscape.
-A West Sadsbury Town Tour would help promote the Township to the region and help the Township to showcase its heritage and foster community pride. - 2.
-Consideration of ways that heritage interpretation of historic resources can be incorporated into themes of agriculture and Amish heritage.
-Heritage interpretation can take the form historic markers, plagues, and panels in key areas that link together and highlight important historic landscapes, natural settings, recreational destinations, and other key sites. - 3.
-Consideration of a recognition program (such as an event or plague) for property owners who preserve their historic resources.
+A West Sadsbury Town Tour would help promote the Township to the region and help the Township to showcase its heritage and foster community pride. - Consideration of ways that interpretation of historic resources can be incorporated into themes of agricultural heritage.
+Heritage interpretation can take the form historic markers, plaques, and panels in key areas that link together and highlight important historic landscapes, natural settings, recreational destinations, and other key sites. - 3.
+Consideration of a recognition program (such as an event or plaque) for property owners who preserve their historic resources.
 Such buildings could possibly be part of a heritage interpretive effort as described in Recommendation 1.3.B.